 Paul mentions two advantages of singleness in 1 Corinthians 7:

-Single people are able to devote themselves to God’s work: “An unmarried man is concerned about the Lord’s affairs - how he can please the Lord.
-But a married man is concerned about the affairs of this world - how he can please his wife - and his interests are divided” (verses 32-34).
+- Single people are able to devote themselves to God’s work: ‘An unmarried man is concerned about the Lord’s affairs – how he can please the Lord.
+But a married man is concerned about the affairs of this world – how he can please his wife – and his interests are divided’ (1 Corinthians 7:32-34).
 A very important part of the Christian responsibility of people who are married is to care for their spouse and children.
-That should take time: - time that can not therefore be spent in witnessing to people, helping out on a camp, doing the church finances or leading a Bible study.
+That should take time – time that cannot therefore be spent in witnessing to people, helping out on a camp, doing the church finances or leading a Bible study.
 Single people have more time to give to such things.
 It is no coincidence that many activities in church life depend to a large extent on those who are not married.
 A few consciously choose to stay single to devote themselves to Christian work.
 Most single people have not chosen singleness in that way and yet they have just the same advantages as those who have.
 Instead of focusing on the difficulties of being single, as some do, we should all make the most of the advantages of God’s gift of singleness while we have it.

 3: Singleness is hard